External Statistics

 capital expenditure, including:

-investment property, if it is evident that it will bring economic rewards in the form of rents or an increase in value, and if its historical cost can be measured.
+– investment property, if it is evident that it will bring economic rewards in the form of rents or an increase in value, and if its historical cost is available.